LINGUOREN369/EdGrantAI/README.md

 - the project did not match the directorate’s scope

 EdGrant AI eliminates this waste by showing nonprofits exactly which NSF programs fit — and which do not.

 ---

-### Federal vs. Private Grants

-Federal programs like NSF operate under open competition: organizations must apply without prior invitation.
-Success rates for many programs often hover around 10–20%, and proposals are time‑intensive to prepare.
-This makes choosing the right opportunity critical.

-- Federal (NSF): Open competition; applicants must apply first; many programs have ~10–20% success rates; applications are detailed and time‑consuming; agencies must remain neutral and cannot pre‑screen or recommend programs; despite budget pressures, overall funding remains large while competition rises.
-- Private (e.g., Gates Foundation): Frequently invite‑only or curated RFPs; unsolicited applications are rarely accepted; funders pre‑select organizations they view as strong fits; fewer truly open opportunities; less time wasted applying if you are not invited.

-Because private cycles are often invitation‑only, the greatest ROI for a transparent matching tool is in the federal space, where anyone can apply — but applicants must choose wisely.
-EdGrant AI is designed to help small nonprofits invest time only where they are genuinely competitive.

----